Emmeline Hawthorne

-Emmeline Hawthorne is a New Zealand actress who is known for her role as Anne Greenlaw on the long running New Zealand soap opera Shortland Street.
+Emmeline Hawthorne (born 1980) is a New Zealand actress.
+She is known for her role as Anne Greenlaw on the long running New Zealand soap opera Shortland Street.
 An acclaimed stage and screen actress, she played Hannah Priest in the television series Jackson's Wharf, Bane in Xena: Warrior Princess and the lead role of Theresa in the 2003 feature Orphans and Angels.
 She is the daughter of Raymond and Elizabeth Hawthorne and sister of Sophia Hawthorne, who died in 2016.

 Filmography

 Awards

 Hawthorne was nominated for the NZ Film Award for Best Performance in a Feature Film for her work in Orphans and Angels.